cmcginty/snapraid-aio-script/README.md

     - If parity info is out of sync **and** the number of deleted or changed files exceed the threshold you have configured it **stops**.
 You may want to take a look to the output log.
     - If parity info is out of sync **and** the number of deleted or changed files exceed the threshold, you can still **force a sync** after a number of warnings.
 It's useful If  you often get a false alarm but you're confident enough.
 This is called "Sync with threshold warnings"
     - If parity info is out of sync **but** the number of deleted or changed files did not exceed the threshold, it **executes a sync** to update the parity info.
 - When the parity info is in sync, either because nothing has changed or after a successfully sync, it runs the `snapraid scrub` command to validate the integrity of the data, both the files and the parity info.
 If sync was cancelled or other issues were found, scrub will not be run. _Note that each run of the scrub command will validate only a configurable portion of parity info to avoid having a long running job and affecting the performance of the server._ Scrub frequency can also be customized in case you don't want to do it every time the script runs.
-It is still recommended to run it frequently.
+It is still recommended to run scrub frequently.
 - Extra information is be added, like SnapRAID's disk health report.
 - When the script is done sends an email with the results, both in case of error or success.
+- Docker container management, if enabled, will pause containers before SnapRAID activity and restore them when finished.
+This avoids nasty errors aboud data being written during SnapRAID sync.

 ## Customization
 Many options can be changed to your taste, their behavior is documented in the script config file.